Identifying Materials-Level Sources of Performance Variation in Superconducting Transmon Qubits: Results

 \section{Results}

-In the ensuing sections, we focus solely on the variety of structural, chemical, and physical differences from qubit-to-qubit within a single chip using these techniques.
-We first focus on the few parameters that appeared to correlate strongly with qubit-to-qubit variations in the average quality factor and include electromagnetic (EM) simulations as needed to probe the origin of these trends.
+In the ensuing sections, we focus primarily on the variety of structural, chemical, and physical differences from qubit-to-qubit within a single chip using these techniques as summarized in Figure \ref{fig:figure-summary}.
+Upon discussing these observations, we then focus on the few parameters that appeared to correlate strongly with qubit-to-qubit variations in the average quality factor and include electromagnetic (EM) simulations as needed to probe the origin of these trends.
 The quality factor was selected as the primary performance metric of interest to account for the spread in frequency from qubit-to-qubit on a single chip.
-We then discuss potential proxy techniques for predicting qubit performance, as well as observed variations from device to device that do not exhibit a trend with performance.
+We finally discuss potential proxy techniques for predicting qubit performance, as well as observed variations from device to device that do not exhibit a trend with performance.